This is where a mentor comes in. They’re essential in helping you manage your career. A great mentor does the following:

 Don’t be rude or overly pushy.
 This gesture shows you want to help, and it puts the ball in their court.
 If they like your ideas, they can use them.
 If they don’t, it doesn’t hurt anyone.

 Then, when the time is right, schedule an informal get-together to meet in person and ask them to be your mentor.
-Be specific — lay out your goals of a mentorship, determine how much time and attention you think you’ll need, and establish clear boundaries upfront.
+Be specific — lay out your goals for a mentorship, determine how much time and attention you think you’ll need, and establish clear boundaries upfront.
 This way, they can respectfully accept or decline.

 When you know you want to work in sports but need some direction in planning your career, a mentor is your best option.
 However, you need to pick someone who works best with you and can empower you to define yourself in the sports world.